-IANLZ 🖭
+IANLZ 🕅

 Any user, in batch or in on-line mode, must have the proper privilege level (80 or better) to examine the monitor.
-If he does not, ANLZ outputs the following message where xx is the user's current privilege level.
+If not, ANLZ outputs the following message xx PRIVILEGE LEVEL NOT HIGH ENOUGH where xx is the user's current privilege level.
 (Response messages are output on the line printer for a batch user.)